Multilingual Machine Translation with Large Language Models: Empirical Results and Analysis: Benchmarking LLMs for Massively Multilingual Machine Translation

 \paragraph{Data leakage issue should be considered before evaluating LLMs on public datasets.} We do not include BLOOMZ's performance on \textsc{Flores-101} in our report because BLOOMZ is instruction-tuned with \textsc{xP3} dataset~\cite{scao2022bloom}, which includes \textsc{Flores-200} dataset.
 Thus BLOOMZ may have been exposed to test cases from \textsc{Flores-101} during training.
 If so, the evaluation results can not precisely reflect its translation ability~\cite{elangovan2021memorization}.

 To illustrate this concern, we take 1000 English sentences from the most recent news spanning August 2023 to October 2023\footnote{The news were collected from BBC news, Fox news, ABC news and Yahoo news.}, and ask human experts to translate them into Chinese and construct a bilingual no-leakage evaluation set, named \textsc{News2023}.
 Figure \ref{fig:no-leakage} shows that BLOOMZ's performance significantly deteriorates on this no leakage set, whereas other models maintain a consistent performance across both datasets.
-This disparity underscores the risk of using \textsc{Flores-101} for evaluating BLOOMZ.
 Through this example, we wish to draw the community's attention to the potential data leakage issue when evaluating large language models.